ArushiC/Data-Wrangling/README.md

 This doesn't demonestrate all the possible data issues, but shows how to approach the most common data cleaning steps.

 ## Input File
-# Data columns (total 24 columns):
+### Data columns (total 24 columns):
-jobpost: The original job post.
+jobpost: The original job post.  <br>
-date: The date it was posted in the group.
+date: The date it was posted in the group.  <br>
-Title: Job title.
+Title: Job title. <br>
-Company: Employer name.
+Company: Employer name.  <br>
-AnnouncementCode: Announcement code, which is some internal code and is usually missing.
+AnnouncementCode: Announcement code, which is some internal code and is usually missing. <br>
-Term: Full-Time, Part-time, etc.
+Term: Full-Time, Part-time, etc. <br>
-Eligibility: Eligibility of the candidates.
+Eligibility: Eligibility of the candidates. <br>
-Audience: Who can apply?
+Audience: Who can apply?  <br>
-StartDate: Start date of work.
+StartDate: Start date of work. <br>
-Duration: Duration of the employment.
+Duration: Duration of the employment. <br>
-Location: Employment location.
+Location: Employment location. <br>
-JobDescription: Job Description.
+JobDescription: Job Description. <br>
-JobRequirment: Job requirements.
+JobRequirment: Job requirements. <br>
-RequiredQual: Required qualifications.
+RequiredQual: Required qualifications. <br>
-Salary: Job salary.
+Salary: Job salary. <br>
-ApplicationP: Application procedure.
+ApplicationP: Application procedure. <br>
-OpeningDate: Opening date of the job announcement.
+OpeningDate: Opening date of the job announcement. <br>
-Deadline: Deadline for the job announcement.
+Deadline: Deadline for the job announcement.  <br>
-Notes: Additional notes.
+Notes: Additional notes. <br>
-AboutC: About the company.
+AboutC: About the company. <br>
-Attach: Attachments.
+Attach: Attachments. <br>
-Year: Year of the announcement (derived from the field date).
+Year: Year of the announcement (derived from the field date).  <br>
-Month: Month of the announcement (derived from the field date).
+Month: Month of the announcement (derived from the field date).  <br>
 IT: TRUE if the job is an IT job.
-This variable is created by a simple search of IT job titles within the "Title" column.
+This variable is created by a simple search of IT job titles within the "Title" column. <br>